The NUFFT Operator#

 Application in MRI#

-In order to accelerate the acquisition of required data, using a non Cartesian (i.e. non uniformly distributed in every direction) sampling scheme offer great opportunity.
+In order to accelerate the acquisition of k-space data, one may use a non-Cartesian (i.e. non-uniformly distributed in every direction) sampling scheme as the latter offers increased sampling efficiency, i.e. broader k-space coverage in a given time period.

 The acquisition model is usually described as: